simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 - `num`: int or float or Int or Number
   - Number value to check.
+- `additional_err_msg`: str, optional
+  - An additional error message to display.

 <hr>

 **[Raises]**

-- ValueError: If specified value is less than or equal to zero.
+- ValueError: If a specified value is less than or equal to zero.

 ## `validate_num_is_gte_zero` function docstring